 - “Love in Antiquity” – Supplementary Latin readings

-Kindly read the following conditions carefully before submitting your Registration Form.
-With effect from Semester 2, AY2017/2018:
+Kindly read the following conditions carefully before submitting your Registration Form:

 - A student is allowed to read up to a maximum of two Independent Language Study and Research (ILSR) modules in a semester.

 - A student may read up to a maximum of 7.5MC from IRR, ILSR and/or SPS throughout the student’s undergraduate career.
 If you have exceeded this limit, you are required to obtain the support of the Head of Studies of your major/minor and make an appeal to the Committee on Academic Standards (CAS) via your Assistant Dean.